 We found this system worked better than Tile's, alerting us much sooner.
 Plus, unlike Tile's you don't have to pay for the feature by subscribing to a premium tier of the service.

-You can also hook up Chipolo with Alexa or Google Assistant (or Siri on your iPhone).
+You can also connect Chipolo with Alexa or Google Assistant (or Siri on your iPhone).
 Then you can simply ask the assistant in question to ring your item, which is faster than unlocking your phone, opening the app and waiting for the device to connect.

 In real-world testing the ONE's range wasn't quite 200ft, but the ringer is very loud.
 And this is crucial because the chances are that your keys are in a coat pocket or sown the side of the sofa cushions.